Beanzsigma/Showcase-Algebra-Calculator/README.md

 NOTE: The web playable version of this code is not available because it uses CustomTkinter and custom fonts.
 However, a downloadable EXE version is available: https://github.com/Beanzsigma/Showcase-Algebra-Calculator/releases/tag/v1.0.1
 How to use EXE version:

-Download the .exe file
+Download the .exe file.
-Double-click to run
+Double-click to run.
 NOTE: Windows might warn about unknown publisher.
 To run, click "More info," then "Run anyway."
 FYI: You may also experience freezes, crashes, or slow response times.